Makalu Base Camp 19 days

 When you arrive at the International Airport we will pick you up and bring you to your accommodation.
 Here we will give you a short briefing about the trek.
 In addition we will give you advice about hygienic food, customs, and sightseeing in Kathmandu.

--Pick up and drop off from Kathmandu International Airport to hotel
+-Transfer from Kathmandu International Airport to hotel

 -Certificate of CO2- emission free return flight Kathmandu to Tumlingtar